-The Internal Revenue Service provides a lot of documentation surrounding taxes, retirement and Roth IRAs.
-That documentation is usually very long and can be quite confusing to decipher.
+The Internal Revenue Service provides a lot of documentation on Roth IRA taxes, tax issues, and withdrawals.
+That documentation can be quite confusing to decipher.

 Are Roth IRA Contributions Taxed?

 In a sense, yes.
 Roth IRAs do not receive the upfront tax break that other retirement accounts, such as Traditional IRAs and 401(k) plans, receive.
 With these plans, technically known as pre-tax retirement accounts, your contributions—the money you deposit, up to the limit allowed—lower the amount of your gross income that is subject to taxes, thus effectively lowering the amount of tax you owe, in the year you make them.
 However, when you start withdrawing funds from these accounts after your retirement, you will pay taxes on them, at your ordinary income tax rate at that time.

 In contrast, Roth IRA contributions are made with after-tax dollars.
 That is, they don’t reduce the amount of your gross income, or your tax bill, the year you make them.
 The tax benefit you get comes at retirement, when you don’t owe any income tax on the money you withdraw from your Roth IRA—because you already effectively paid it, back when you made the contribution.

 Despite the lack of a tax break today, a Roth IRA may end up being a great investment vehicle to minimize your taxes over a long period of time.
 The further out your retirement date, the greater the chance that personal income tax rates will increase (either because your income will have increased, or the federal government will have imposed higher rates, or both).
 If you pay at a certain rate today and your tax bracket is higher at retirement, using a Roth IRA will have saved you money.